Yiijing/YiJing-Ren/README.md

 the back-end combines OpenCV to realize garbage image detection and model inference classification.

 •The model was trained on a Huawei public garbage sorting dataset (containing 44 types of garbage and 14,823 images) using YOLOv8s as the baseline network.

+📍 Alien_invasion Project

+• It's a game called Alien Invasion developed using Pycharm.

+• In the project, create a spaceship capable of moving left and right and shooting based on user input, and create a group of aliens as targets to shoot.
+Limit the number of ships available to players and add scoreboards.